-It was settled at the same time as Salem and for more than a century would simply be just another part of the city.
-Peabody started off as a farming community but when the first settlers arrived and traded with the local Native Americans, they found that the Indians had been producing leather in the area for years.
-Many of the new settlers also began utilizing the area’s abundant supply of fresh running water, for the tanning process.
+It was settled at the same time as Salem and, for more than a century, would be just another part of the city.
+Peabody started off as a farming community, but when the first settlers arrived and traded with the local Native Americans, they found that the Indians had been producing leather in the area for years.
+Many of the new settlers also began utilizing the area’s abundant supply of fresh running water for the tanning process.

 In 1752, the area was set off from Salem and incorporated as part of Danvers, which was once called Salem Village.
 At that time, it was usually referred to as “the South Parish,” associated with the church located in the center of town (now Peabody Square).

 By 1770, the leather-making industry was growing in the fledgling city.

 During the witch hysteria of 1692, three of the town’s first residents — Giles Corey and John Proctor — were found guilty and condemned to die for witchcraft.
 John Proctor’s wife, Elizabeth, was also found guilty and sentenced to hang; but received a reprieve because she was pregnant.

 At that time, Peabody was still part of Salem Town.
 Giles Corey owned a large farm in the area of what is now Pine Street across from the old Post Office at the railroad crossing.
 Giles was pressed to death with stones after refusing to make a plea in his accusation of witchcraft.
 His wife Martha was also executed by hanging for being a witch.
 Their graves sit near their original homestead by Crystal Lake in West Peabody.